 Admire The Rocks at Christmas Cove

 The road leading to Christmas Cove is lined with lichen-covered rocks which resemble the Bay of Fires in Tasmania.
 It’s hard to miss them as their colour and shape are accentuated in the bright sun.

 It’s the perfect spot to stop and shoot some Instagram worthy photos.

 Enjoy a leisurely meal at Sunset Food and Wine

-The aptly named Sunset Food and Wine is located minutes outside Penneshaw.
-This amazing restaurant not only offers great vistas across the bay at American River, but also delicious oysters and wine.
+The aptly-named Sunset Food and Wine is located minutes outside Penneshaw.
+This amazing restaurant not only offers great vistas across the bay at American River but also delicious oysters and wine.
 Grab a table outside, order some drinks and oysters.
-Relax and enjoy your time on Kangaroo Island.

 Kangaroo Island – The Perfect Wildlife Retreat

-We hope you found our 3 day itinerary for Kangaroo Island, along with all the things to do, helpful.
-If you’re an animal and nature lover, we’re positive that you’ll love spending time on Kangaroo Island.
+We hope you found our 3-day itinerary for Kangaroo Island, along with all the things to do, helpful.
+If you’re an animal and nature lover, we’re positive that you’ll love spending time on the island.

-If our photos inspired you to take a trip down to Kangaroo Island, feel free to check out our Kangaroo Island photo gallery.
+If our photos inspired you to take a trip down to Kangaroo Island, make sure you check out our photo gallery.